BestTimesToVisit.com Logo

 culture

 Dress respectfully when visiting temples like Borobudur and Prambanan.
-This means covering your shoulders and knees – sarongs are usually available for rent or included with your ticket, but bringing your own lightweight scarf or shawl is a good idea for easy access.
+This means covering your shoulders and knees.
+You'll often be provided with a sarong to borrow if you're not dressed appropriately, but having your own lightweight scarf or sarong in your bag is a handy backup.

 transport